BIDMCDigitalPsychiatry/LAMP-platform/docs/02-quick_links/04-privacy.md

 “Your information” is the information we request when you initially download and launch the app.
 It is then accessible from your user profile under ‘Settings.’
 This information includes, but is not limited to your user name and user profile you had used to register for the app.
 We also receive other types of information about you that is customarily gathered by web and mobile applications:

 We receive data about you whenever you interact with the mindLAMP app, such as when you launch the application, click on, view or otherwise interact with a feature.
 This may include date and time of the request, the feature requested, and completion status of the request.
 We receive data from the mobile phone you use to launch mindLAMP app.
 We receive data about your answers to surveys and cognitive tests.
 If you opt in, we receive geospatial data that can tell us where you are nearby when you interact with the app.
-If you opt in, we receive data about your step count and other information provided by Apple Health Kit or Google Fit.
+If you opt in, we receive data about your step count and other information provided by Apple Health Kit or Google HealthConnect.

 ## How We Use Your Personal Information